West Nile virus in the United States: Recent cases

 During the years between 1999 and 2010, an estimate of 3 million people have been infected in the United States.
 Highest incidence rates are observed in states of the central great plains, with South Dakota, Wyoming and North Dakota leading in incidence.

 During the 2012 West Nile virus outbreak in Texas, 1,868 cases were reported.
 Male patients, persons >65 years of age, and minorities were at highest risk for neuroinvasive disease.
 At total of 1,868 cases including 844 (45%) WNND (West Nile neuroinvasive disease) cases and 89 deaths (case-fatality rate 5%).
 Dates of onset ranged from May 1, 2012, through December 6, 2012.
 The outbreak peaked during week 33 (mid-August) with 225 reported cases, which is historically the same peak for all reported WNV cases in Texas during 2002–2011.
 The median time from date of symptom onset to date of official report to TxDSHS was 27 days (range 6–274 days).
 Of the 254 counties in Texas, 135 (53%) reported a WNV case.
 The overall incidence rate for the state was 7.8 cases per 100,000 population.
 Almost half of the cases were reported from the northeastern quadrant of the state, including the Dallas/Fort Worth metroplex (902 [48%] cases): Dallas (396 [21%]), Tarrant (259 [14%]), Collin (64 [3%]), and Denton (183 [10%]) counties.
 These 4 counties had a combined incidence rate of 16 cases per 100,000 population.

+In 2026, California, Utah and Texas are experiencing an unusually active West Nile virus season, with potential to be the worst in 20 years.
+Increasing numbers of infected mosquito pools and birds, also early human cases, suggest higher transmission rates.
+To lower infection, researchers suggest the mosquito breeding sites, such as standing water, and using inspect repellant, to reduce infection.